-What do Wesley Snipes, Mike Sorrentino, Ja Rule, Darryl Strawberry, Chuck Berry, Richard Hatch, Pete Rose, Leona Helmsley, and Martha Stewart all have in common?
+What do Wesley Snipes, Mike “The Situation” Sorrentino, Ja Rule, Darryl Strawberry, Chuck Berry, Richard Hatch, Pete Rose, Leona Helmsley, and Martha Stewart all have in common?
 That's right.
-They've all gone to jail for tax evasion.
-Many of them attempted to use what the IRS refers to as “frivolous tax arguments”.
-Most of us have heard of these from time to time, but were too afraid to try them out.
-However, in certain circles, usually those consisting primarily of libertarians and/or conspiracy theorists, people really, truly believe in these arguments and actually stop paying their taxes.
+They've all gotten in legal trouble for tax evasion.
+Many of them attempted to use what the IRS refers to as “frivolous tax arguments.”

-I mistakenly assumed none of my readers would believe in these arguments, so I was surprised to see a comment get posted on the blog a while back.
+I mistakenly assumed none of my readers would believe in these arguments, so I was surprised to see a comment posted on the blog a while back.

-The penalty applies to anyone who submits a frivolous tax return or other specified submissions, such as a request for a collection due process hearing, installment agreement, offer-in-compromise or taxpayer assistance order if any part of these submissions are based on a frivolous position.
+“The penalty applies to anyone who submits a frivolous tax return or other specified submissions, such as a request for a collection due process hearing, installment agreement, offer-in-compromise or taxpayer assistance order if any part of these submissions are based on a frivolous position.”

-Tax Avoidance vs Evasion
+Tax Avoidance vs. Evasion

-Before we get too much further into this, I just want to remind you that we're talking about tax evasion here, not tax avoidance.
+Before we get too much further into this, I want to remind you that we're talking about tax evasion here, not tax avoidance.
 The definition of tax evasion is fraudulently avoiding the payment of tax that you legitimately owe.
 Tax avoidance is living your life in such a way that you owe less tax.
 Make sure you can differentiate between tax evasion and tax avoidance.
 Tax avoidance is NOT illegal, as Judge Learned Hand wrote years ago:

-Any one may so arrange his affairs that his taxes shall be as low as possible; he is not bound to choose that pattern which will best pay the Treasury; there is not even a patriotic duty to increase one's taxes.
+“Any one may so arrange his affairs that his taxes shall be as low as possible; he is not bound to choose that pattern which will best pay the Treasury; there is not even a patriotic duty to increase one's taxes.”

 The IRS List of Frivolous Tax Arguments

 This problem has become so common that back in 2014, the IRS actually published a list of frivolous tax arguments.
 It has also been very clear that this is not a comprehensive list, merely a list of examples.
-However, if your argument that you don't have to pay taxes is on this list, you can be quite certain what you are doing is illegal and, if caught, will result in fines and potentially even jail time.
-There are forty arguments on this list, divided into several categories.
+However, if your argument that you don't have to pay taxes is on this list, you can be quite certain what you are doing is illegal and, if caught, it will result in fines and potentially even jail time.
+There are 40 arguments on this list, divided into several categories.
 Here they are, with some comments about each category.

 The Voluntary Nature of the Federal Income Tax System